LeZeez/message-formatter/README.md

 ```
 Undoes everything.

-> This was based on my personal preferences, feel free to use it.
+> This was based on my personal preferences, but feel free to use it.

 > I actually suck at coding so don't expect much.

+---
+I'm planning to make it more customizable, but for now i'm aiming for stability.